gammapy/gammapy/docs/getting-started/index.rst

 measured at each position is a background fluctuation.
 For a `~gammapy.datasets.MapDataset`, the class `~gammapy.estimators.TSMapEstimator` can be used.
 A simple correlated Li & Ma significance can be used, in particular for ON-OFF datasets.
-The second step consists in applying a peak finer algorithm, such as `~gammapy.estimators.utils.find_peaks`.
+The second step consists in applying a peak finder algorithm, such as `~gammapy.estimators.utils.find_peaks`.

 .. accordion-footer::